foxyproxy/browser-extension/README.md

 From [this comment](https://github.com/foxyproxy/browser-extension/issues/45#issuecomment-1838719332):

+### Look for old data
-1. Go to the Options page
+1. Go to the FoxyProxy Options page
 2. Open the Dev Tools (F12)
 3. Go to the Console tab
 4. Type the following and hit ENTER

+#### With Sync

 ```js
   browser.storage.sync.get().then(console.log)
 ```

-If above has some data, then in the Console tab

-1. Type the following and hit ENTER
+If above has some data, then in the Console tab, type the following and hit ENTER

 ```js
 browser.storage.sync.get().then(pref => {
   const data = JSON.stringify(pref, null, 2);